Dominant Jazz Piano Chords – The Ultimate Guide

 How Melody Helps You Pick The Perfect Piano Chords

-5. Organizing your voicings in terms of scale degrees is how pro pianists think about jazz piano chords and harmony.
+- Organizing your voicings in terms of scale degrees is how pro pianists think about jazz piano chords and harmony.
 Still getting used to scales?
-Check out this 10 jazz scales lesson.
+Check out this in-depth lesson on jazz scales.

 7 Types Of Jazz Piano Chords You Need To Know